 Sex education that centers your pleasure, freedom, and healing.

-Pleasure Principles is a student-led sexual health education series created by MSW students in the Sexual Health Specialization, in collaboration with the RSVP Center.
+Pleasure Principles is a student-led sexual health education series created by Brown School of Social Work students in the Sexual Health Specialization, in collaboration with WashU’s RSVP Center.

 • "Honestly this was something I really needed.
 I've learned a lot about myself but I've also learned that it is okay to have these conversations because other people might resonate with me.
 Thank you for providing a safe space."